lit/lit/packages/labs/ssr/README.md

 import {renderModule} from 'lit-ssr/lib/render-module.js';

-// Execute the above `renderTemplate` in a sandboxed VM with a minimal DOM shim const ssrResult = await (renderModule( './render-template.js',  // Module to load in SSR sandbox import.meta.url,         // Referrer URL for module 'renderTemplate',        // Function to call
+// Execute the above `renderTemplate` in a separate VM context with a minimal DOM shim const ssrResult = await (renderModule( './render-template.js',  // Module to load in VM context import.meta.url,         // Referrer URL for module 'renderTemplate',        // Function to call
   [{some: "data"}]         // Arguments to function